 As aforementioned, the VIEs mainly conduct air-ticketing, travel agency, advertising and value-added telecommunication businesses.
-Revenues from VIEs accounted for around 59% of the Company's total revenues in 2012.
-The air-ticketing and packaged-tour revenues continued to increase in 2012, primarily driven by the increase in the air-ticketing volume and leisure travel volume.
+Revenues from VIEs accounted for around 58% of the Company's total revenues in 2013.
+The air-ticketing and packaged-tour revenues continued to increase in 2013, primarily driven by the increase in the air-ticketing volume and leisure travel volume.

-The VIEs' net income before the deduction of the inter-company consulting fee charges were RMB793 million, RMB956 million and RMB1.1 billion for the years ended December 31, 2010, 2011 and 2012, respectively.
+The VIEs' net income before the deduction of the inter-company consulting fee charges were RMB956 million, RMB1.1 billion and RMB1.3 billion for the years ended December 31, 2011, 2012 and 2013, respectively.

-The amount of service fees paid by all the VIEs as a percentage of the VIEs' total net income were 93.1%, 77.7% and 82.7% for the years ended December 31, 2010, 2011 and 2012, respectively.
+The amount of service fees paid by all the VIEs as a percentage of the VIEs' total net income were 77.7%, 82.7% and 105.9% for the years ended December 31, 2011, 2012 and 2013, respectively.

 The WFOEs are the sole and exclusive provider of technical consulting and related services and information services for the VIEs.
 Pursuant to the Exclusive Technical Consulting and Service Agreements, the VIEs pay service fees to the WFOEs based on the VIEs' actual operating results.
 The WFOEs are entitled to receive substantially all of the net income and transfer a majority of the economic benefits in the form of service fees from the VIEs and VIEs' subsidiaries to the WFOEs.
-The WFOEs did not request service fee payments of RMB201 million and RMB286 million from Chengdu Ctrip and Chengdu Ctrip International during the years ended December 31, 2011 and 2012, respectively, primarily for tax planning purpose.
-If the Company decides to transfer such undistributed earnings as service fee payments from these VIE subsidiaries to the WFOE in the future, these amounts will be subject to a 5% PRC business tax ("BT") or a 6% value-added taxes ("VAT"), respectively, depending on the location and VAT adoption timing of the WFOE entities.
-The potential BT or VAT relating to those unremitted earnings amount to approximately RMB27 million.
+The WFOEs did not request service fee payments of RMB201 million, RMB286 million from Chengdu Ctrip and Chengdu Ctrip International during the years ended December 31, 2011 and 2012, respectively, primarily for tax planning purpose.
+In 2013, Chengdu Ctrip and Chengdu Ctrip International started to pay service fee to WFOEs and the retained earnings of 2013 have been transferred to the WFOEs.
+For the undistributed earnings of 2011 and 2012, tax planning strategies are in place to support their enterprise income tax free treatment.